 d) The Fall months of September to November is one of the best times to visit Nepal, for people who wish to visit Kathmandu, and for those who want to trek.

 e) Spring in Kathmandu can be dry and dusty.
 But, in the mountains, flowers have started to bloom, so it is a beautiful time to go trekking.

 Autumn, from September to November, is cool with clear skies and is the most popular season for trekking.
-Temperatures are not too warm, with daily maxima about 25°C and cool nights with minima of 10°C, it usually does not rain for more that one or two days during the entire autumn and the winter season.
+Temperatures are not too warm, with daily maxima about 25°C and cool nights with minima of 10°C, it usually does not rain for more than one or two days during the entire autumn and the winter season.
 In winter, from December to February, it is cold at night with temperatures sometimes below zero.
 However, the maximum temperatures can still reach up to 20°C. Then the mountains are covered with snow including some high hills.

-For more information about Nepal’s climatic conditions, you can visit the official web site of the Department of Hydrology & Meteorology, Ministry of Environment and know the climate and weather conditions.
+For more information about Nepal’s climatic conditions, you can visit the official website of the Department of Hydrology & Meteorology, Ministry of Environment, and know the climate and weather conditions.

 Also, in the Terai (south Nepal), summer temperatures exceed 37° C and higher in some areas, winter temperatures range from 7°C to 23°C in the Terai.
-In mountainous regions, hills and valleys, summers are temperate while winter temperatures can plummet under sub-zero.
+In mountainous regions, hills, and valleys, summers are temperate while winter temperatures can plummet under sub-zero.
 The Kathmandu Valley has a pleasant climate with average summer and winter temperatures of 19°C – 35°C and 2°C – 12°C respectively.